 Cuba is a reasonably large island – not the kind you can walk around in a few hours!
 In order to get between the beautiful island’s two main cities, you can catch a very reasonably priced airplane.

 You can also drive, but it will take you a full day, and the cost of renting a car and paying petrol will add up to more than the flight ticket!
 It is, however, a great way to tour Cuba, if you have more time.
+That’s why deciding where to stay in Cuba is very important before you start your travels.

 When you’re traveling within the cities, walking is a great option!
 This way you’ll see all the details in the little things, and see more of the local culture.
 The cities are reasonably small, with all the main Cuba attractions centrally located.
 This makes walking ideal.
 Touring Cuba by bicycle is also a great option!